Armenia–Israel relations: Diplomatic relations

 Israel and Armenia have maintained diplomatic relations since the latter's independence from the Soviet Union in 1991.
 The Armenian diplomatic mission to Israel was located in Georgia from 1993 to 2007, although Tsolak Momjian was appointed honorary consul of Armenia in Jerusalem in 1996.

 There have been several high-level visits to Israel by Armenians.
 Former Armenian president Robert Kocharyan traveled to Israel and met with high-ranking Israeli officials, including former Israeli prime minister Ehud Barak, in January 2000.
 Both countries pledged to strengthen relations and signed agreements on health and bilateral investment.
 In 2003, Catholicos of All Armenians Karekin II visited Ashkenazi Chief Rabbi of Israel Yona Metzger.
 Metzger accepted Karekin's invitation to visit Armenia in 2005, and his trip included a visit to the Tsitsernakaberd (the Genocide Memorial in Yerevan).
 At the memorial, he formally recognised the Armenian genocide.
 In 2014 Shmuel Meirom (Israel's ambassador to Armenia, with a residence in Jerusalem) said that Israel is willing to abolish all visas with Armenia soon, beginning with holders of diplomatic passports.

 Warming relations between the two deteriorated in September 2020.
 In response to continuous Israeli military support for Azerbaijan in the Second Nagorno-Karabakh War, Armenia recalled its ambassador to Israel.
 The president of Artsakh Republic, Arayik Harutyunyan, accused Israel of complicity in 'genocide.'

 In December 2021, Armenia transferred its ambassador to Brazil, Arman Akopian, to Israel.
 Akopian holds a PhD in Semitic philology and speaks Hebrew and Arabic.
-In mid-1990s he had initiated Hebrew Studies at the Yerevan State University, the biggest university in Armenia.

 On June 21, 2024, the Israeli Foreign Ministry recalled Akopian for a "stern reprimand conversation" in response to Armenia's decision to acknowledge Palestinian statehood.